character actor-puppeteer-singer-voiceover artist-so much more

-As a voice-only talent, her credits include Nature Cat (for which she has also written four episodes), Bug Diaries, Welcome to the Wayne, Wallykazam!, The Wonder Pets!, Proof of Life on Earth, Sheep in the Big City and The Book of Pooh, as well as a myriad of promos and commercials, video games and interactive products, demos, industrials, educational tools, and narration for more than a dozen Scholastic children’s read-along books on CD, including Miss Spider’s Tea Party, Clifford the Big Red Dog and seven other Clifford titles.
-She recently recorded the audiobook for Juror #3, a James Patterson Bookshot, which will be released in 2018.
+As a voice-only talent, her credits include Nature Cat, Bug Diaries, Welcome to the Wayne, Wallykazam!, The Wonder Pets!, Sheep in the Big City and The Book of Pooh, as well as a myriad of promos and commercials, video games and interactive products, demos, industrials, educational tools, and narration for more than a dozen Scholastic children’s read-along books on CD, including Miss Spider’s Tea Party, Clifford the Big Red Dog and seven other Clifford titles.
+She also recorded the audiobook for Juror #3, a James Patterson Bookshot.
 She can also be heard on the souvenir album for the Finding Nemo attraction at Walt Disney World.
-In addition, she was heard in radio and television commercials for the New York Botanical Garden from 2012 through 2014.
+Major multiple-spot commercial campaigns include the New York Botanical Garden, Airwick, and Garnier Olia.

-Her many promotional television appearances range from morning fare like Today, The View, and Live With Regis and Kelly to the syndicated game show Pyramid, where as a celebrity player she helped her contestants win $20,000.
+Her many promotional television appearances range from morning fare like Today, The View, and Live With Regis and Kelly to the syndicated game show Pyramid, where as a celebrity player (with Avenue Q's Kate Monster) she helped her contestants win $20,000.
 She also expounded on pop culture in VH1’s I Love the 70s Part II, I Love the 80s 3-D, and I Love the Holidays.

-On June 8, 2015, Stephanie launched Chimpy and Pansy, her very short, very ridiculous 9-episode stop-motion animated series, for which she was entirely responsible.
+On June 8, 2015, Stephanie launched , her very short, very ridiculous 9-episode stop-motion animated series, for which she was entirely responsible.

 Stephanie has produced and edited several video compilation reels for the Jim Henson Legacy’s screening series and assisted in editing many presentations for the Museum of the Moving Image in Astoria, NY.
 She also co-produced and co-edited all of the exhibit reels in the new Henson wing at Atlanta’s Center for Puppetry Arts.
 In addition, she shot, wrote, produced, and edited video content and original music (and provided all of the vocals) for Below the Frame, a Facebook Live show broadcast from the Muppet Lounge at Sesame Street, and hosted by Matt Vogel.